cookieMr/cookieMr/README.md

 # Dawid Boissé

-I am an experienced Java Developer with 6+ years in software development.
-I am proficient in AWS with 2+ years in clouds, and 1 year with GCP cloud, holding 2 AWS and 1 GCP certifications.
+I am an experienced Java Developer with 7+ years in software development.
+I am proficient in AWS with 2+ years in clouds, and +1 years with GCP cloud, holding 2 AWS and 1 GCP certifications.
 I am passionate about building efficient, scalable and secure software and optimizing cloud solutions.

  * [LinkedIn](https://www.linkedin.com/in/dawid-boisse/)